KristijanArmeni/dyncon_streams/README.md

 ### Data availability

 Data used in the project are available through [Donders repository](http://donders.data.ru.nl).
-See [here]('http://www.ru.nl/donders/research/data/user-manual/access-shared-data/request-access/') for instructions on how to request access to the shared data.
+See [this link](http://www.ru.nl/donders/research/data/user-manual/access-shared-data) for instructions on how to access the shared data.

 ### Licence